 62 Seymour Street, W1H 5BN

 What do you do immediately before settling in for an Italian feast?
-If the answer is 'have an aperitif', we've got news for you: head underneath Marylebone's pan-regional Italian restaurant Bernardi's and you'll find the Dog House, which specialises in vermouth- and amaro-based Italian classic cocktails.
+If the answer is 'have an aperitif', we've got news for you: head underneath Marylebone's pan-regional Italian restaurant Bernardi's and you'll find the downstairs cocktail bar, which specialises in vermouth- and amaro-based Italian classic cocktails.
 There'll be something to graze on, too, in the form of a small section of the cicchetti and pizzetti served upstairs.
 If you can bear the surface (sunlight – shudder) there's a terrace that wraps around the restaurant, too.

 6. The Vault